data2intelligence/SpaCET/README.md

 # SpaCET (Spatial Cellular Estimator for Tumors) <img src="man/figures/sticker.png" align="right" alt="" width="120" />

-SpaCET is an R package for analyzing cancer spatial transcriptomics (ST) datasets to estimate cell lineages and intercellular interactions in the tumor microenvironment.
-Briefly, SpaCET first infers cancer cell abundance by integrating a gene pattern dictionary of common malignancies.
-SpaCET then uses a constrained regression model to calibrate local tissue densities and determine stromal and immune cell lineage fraction.
-Further, SpaCET can reveal putative cell-cell interactions in tumor microenvironment.
-Of note, although SpaCET does not require any input cell references to analyze tumor ST data, SpaCET can still accept a matched scRNA-seq dataset as customized references to conduct cell type deconvolution of ST data.
+SpaCET is an R package desighed for analyzing cancer spatial transcriptomics (ST) datasets to estimate cell lineages and intercellular interactions within the tumor microenvironment.
+In a nutshell, SpaCET first infers cancer cell abundance throght integrating a gene pattern dictionary of common malignancies.
+SpaCET then employs a constrained regression model to calibrate local tissue densities and determine stromal and immune cell lineage fractions based on a comprehensive non-malignant cell atlas.
+Furthermore, SpaCET has the capability to unveil putative cell-cell interactions within the tumor microenvironment, particularly at the tumor-immune interface.
+Of note, although SpaCET does not require any input cell references for the analysis of tumor ST data, SpaCET can still incorporate a matched scRNA-seq dataset as customized references to conduct cell type deconvolution of ST data.

 <img src="man/figures/workflow.png" width="100%" />